SizweS/Onward/Documentation/Planning/resourcePlan.md

 # Resource Plan

 ### Purpose
-This document outlines the tools, technologies, and resources required for the successful development of the **75 Hard Challenge Tracker** app.
+This document outlines the tools, technologies, and resources required for the successful development of the **Onward - Discipline & Practice Tracker** app.

 ---

 ## Tools and Technologies

 ### 1. **Development Environment**
-- **Xcode**:
+- **Xcode 15+**:
-  - IDE for iOS development.
+  - IDE for iOS development
-  - Used for writing, testing, and debugging Swift code.
+  - Used for writing, testing, and debugging Swift code

 ### 2. **Programming Language and Frameworks**
 - **Swift**:
-  - Main programming language for the app.
+  - Main programming language for the app
-  - Enables efficient and readable iOS development.
+  - Latest Swift features and syntax
 - **SwiftUI**:
-  - Framework for building the user interface using declarative syntax.
+  - Framework for building the user interface
-  - Ensures alignment with Apple’s design principles.
+  - Modern declarative UI development
+- **SwiftData**:
+  - Framework for data persistence
+  - Simplified data management compared to Core Data

 ### 3. **Data Storage**
-- **UserDefaults**:
-  - Lightweight data storage for tracking daily task completion.
-  - Suitable for small-scale data like app settings.
-- **Core Data** (Optional):
+- **SwiftData**:
-  - For more complex data storage needs (e.g., historical tracking).
+  - Primary data storage solution
+  - Handles discipline and practice persistence
+  - Manages relationships and queries

 ### 4. **Notifications**
 - **UserNotifications Framework**:
-  - For setting up local notifications to remind users of daily tasks.
+  - Local notifications for practice reminders
+  - Daily streak updates

 ### 5. **Testing Tools**
-- **XCTest**:
+- **SwiftTest**:
-  - For unit testing and ensuring compliance with TDD principles.
-  - Built-in testing framework in Xcode.
+  - Unit testing framework

 ---